pollyplummer/ex-astris/README.md

 intrepid
 ========

-Intrepid is a child theme for the excellent Stargazer theme from <a href="http://themehybrid.com/">Theme Hybrid</a>.
+Intrepid is a child theme for the excellent <a href="http://themehybrid.com/themes/stargazer">Stargazer</a> thsineme from <a href="http://themehybrid.com/">Theme Hybrid</a>.
 This bold theme was designed for bloggers.
-Make it your own using the customer header and custom background.
+Make it your own with a customer header and custom background.

-Credits:
+<strong>Credits:</strong>

 Font - Copse by Dan Rhatigan, available from <a href="https://www.google.com/fonts">Google Fonts</a> - <a href="http://scripts.sil.org/OFL">SIL Open Font License, 1.1</a>